1989 NBA Finals

-For their rough physical play, and sometimes arrogant demeanor, Pistons' center Bill Laimbeer nicknamed the team 'The Bad Boys'.
-The name became an unofficial slogan for the Pistons throughout the next season as well.
+The Detroit Pistons' physical style of play and aggressive defensive schemes earned them the nickname "The Bad Boys".
+Although the name was originally popularized by NBA Entertainment in a 1987–88 season summary video, the team, led by Isiah Thomas and Bill Laimbeer, had embraced the title as a marketing brand and unifying identity.
+The "Bad Boys" image became a central part of the franchise's marketing during the 1988–89 championship run and remained an unofficial slogan during their repeat title season in 1990.

-Following the series, Kareem Abdul-Jabbar announced his retirement at 42, after 20 years with the NBA.
+Following the series, Kareem Abdul-Jabbar announced his retirement from the NBA at age 42 at the end of his 20th season.

-Pistons' guard Joe Dumars was named MVP for the series.
+Pistons guard Joe Dumars was named NBA Finals Most Valuable Player.

 Background

 Detroit Pistons

-Before the season began, the Pistons moved from the Silverdome in Pontiac, Michigan to the brand-new The Palace of Auburn Hills, Michigan.
+Before the season began, the Pistons moved from the Silverdome in Pontiac, Michigan, to the brand-new Palace of Auburn Hills, Michigan.
 The new arena was envisioned by Pistons owner William Davidson.
-The arena consisted of luxury boxes and club seating, which added profits compared to older arenas.
+It featured luxury boxes and club seating, which increased revenue compared with older arenas.
 The Pistons sold out all 41 games at The Palace.

-The team itself was also an improvement, highlighted by a mid-season trade that sent Adrian Dantley to the Dallas Mavericks for Mark Aguirre.
-With Aguirre taking over the starting small forward spot, the Pistons went on a tear, winning 31 of its final 37 games to finish with a league-best 63–19 record.
+The team itself also improved, highlighted by a mid-season trade that sent Adrian Dantley to the Dallas Mavericks in exchange for Mark Aguirre.
+With Aguirre taking over the starting small forward position, the Pistons went on a tear, winning 31 of their final 37 games to finish with a league-best 63–19 record.

-Their second-half momentum carried over to the playoffs, sweeping both the Boston Celtics and the Milwaukee Bucks in the first two rounds.
-However, they lost two of the first three games to their archrival Chicago Bulls in the conference finals, but after devising the Jordan Rules scheme to contain Michael Jordan, the Pistons won the final three games to earn another Finals berth.
+Their second-half momentum carried over into the playoffs, sweeping both the Boston Celtics and the Milwaukee Bucks in the first two rounds.
+However, they lost two of the first three games to their archrival Chicago Bulls in the Conference Finals, but after devising the Jordan Rules scheme to contain Michael Jordan, the Pistons won the final three games to earn another Finals berth.

 Los Angeles Lakers

 Prior to the season, Kareem Abdul-Jabbar announced that the 1988–89 season was to be his last.
 Therefore, his 'retirement tour' consisted of pregame tributes in every arena to pay homage to the retiring Lakers captain.

 Seeking to become the first team since the Boston Celtics dynasty of the 1960s to win three consecutive championships, the Lakers managed to put up a conference-best 57–25 record.
 The team's core remained mostly intact, save for veteran forward Kurt Rambis, who signed with the expansion Charlotte Hornets as a free agent.
 Their most notable addition was former Chicago Bulls forward Orlando Woolridge.

-In the playoffs, the Lakers turned it up a notch.
-They became the first team to win their first 11 playoff games, as they swept the Portland Trail Blazers, Seattle SuperSonics and Phoenix Suns in each of the first three rounds.
+The Lakers became the first team to win their first 11 playoff games, as they swept the Portland Trail Blazers, Seattle SuperSonics and Phoenix Suns in each of the first three rounds.
 Magic Johnson won the MVP award that year.